velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 I gaze into his sparkling green eyes with renewed interest.
 I never would have imagined the warm, open, gentle man I met last night could have possibly been such a deeply battered soldier.
 I took him for an idealist, maybe — a kid who'd never seen the truth of war, who'd bought the propaganda hook, line, and sinker, and just hadn't had a chance yet to be let down by the state he thought so high of.
 But this?

 This… don't quite fit with my picture of the world.
 Assuming he's not just lying for my benefit… but something in Lena's eyes makes it hard for me to believe he could lie to me about something like this.
-Spies and thieves can and will say anything to get what we want, but soldiers — they're different breed, lucky enough to still have the luxury of honor.
+Spies and thieves can and will say anything to get what we want, but soldiers — they're a different breed, lucky enough to still have the luxury of honor.
 Am I a fool for assuming a Green might be so similar?

 Well.
 Another data point to file away, at least.